 STEM Stars provides: 1) reading, math, and science remediation and enrichment; 2) hands-on project-based STEM activities; 3) life skills development; 4) mentoring; 5) pre-college experiences; and 6) STEM career exploration.

-Currently in the third year of a three-year program cycle, STEM Stars in operating in 23 sites in the Pittsburgh Public Schools, Propel Schools, Woodland Hills School district, and McKeesport School District.
+STEM Stars is operating in 23 sites in the Pittsburgh Public Schools, Propel Schools, Woodland Hills School district, and McKeesport School District.
 Check the list to see if STEM Stars is in your school!

 STEM Stars Sites: